zhanglydia/TeammaeT/README.md

 ## Statement of Problem

-Return the boolean value of the statement "the maze is navigable, having a legal travel path from current position to existing treasure"
+Return the boolean value of the statement "the maze is navigable, having a legal travel path from current position to existing treasure".

 ## Recursive Abstraction